southrivertech/titansyslog.pub/cloud-marketplace/linux-x64/gettingstarted.md

 ## Configuration

-To configure the syslog server click on the "Services" tab node under the "Default SysLog Server" instance.
+To configure the syslog server click on the "Services" tab node under the "Default Syslog Server" instance.
 From here you can see that the server is preconfigured to listen on UDP port 514 for syslog messages.
 You can also enable TLS logging to the server.
 In addition to logging to the file you can enable logging to a sqlite database.
 To view syslog messages in real time click on the "SysLog" node.

 ## Database and Files location